attilasomogyi/long-term-relationship-agreement/README.rst

 verbal or physical abuse.
 We will also respect each other’s opinions and make an effort to understand each other’s perspectives.

+This means that all parties in the relationship will treat each other with respect and kindness, and will refrain from any verbal or physical abuse.
+They will also respect each other's opinions, and make an effort to understand and consider each other's perspectives, even if they differ.
+By treating each other with respect, kindness, and empathy, it can help to build a strong and healthy long-term relationship.

 Compromise
 ----------